York County, SC Building Permits: Complete Guide for Custom Homes & Remodels

 • Well and septic permits route through SCDHEC after a soil evaluation

-Permits for Remodels, Additions, and Accessory Structures
+What Permits Do Remodels, Additions, and Accessory Structures Need?

 Remodel permitting in York County depends heavily on scope.
 Cosmetic work — paint, flooring, cabinetry, fixture swaps in the same location — generally does not need a permit.
 Anything structural, electrical, plumbing, or mechanical does, and the county is consistent about catching unpermitted work during real estate transactions through retroactive code enforcement.